-American Samoa has a database for collecting child find data.
+American Samoa has a database for collecting child find data which includes data for the entire reporting year.
 American Samoa has an assessment team consists of an assessment coordinator and assessment officers that use the database to record and document all cases of students referred for evaluation each year.
 This data is collected on a monthly basis through monthly reports, and the data manager is responsible for this monthly collection.
 The data manager also analyzes the data and work with the assessment team to discuss reports of reliability and validity of child find data on a monthly basis.
 Moreover, the data manager collaborates with the compliance officers to monitor the child find data for implementing standard operating procedures to ensure compliance.

-FFY 2016 Part B State Performance Plan (SPP)/Annual Performance Report (APR)
+FFY 2017 Part B State Performance Plan (SPP)/Annual Performance Report (APR)